Azure/azure-sdk/releases/2020-12/js.md

 ### Synapse

-This is the first release of the Synapse packages to support the new Azure Synapse service.
-For more information about the Synapse service, please [visit the Microsoft Synapse homepage](https://azure.microsoft.com/en-us/services/synapse-analytics/).
+This is the first release of the Synapse packages to support the new [Azure Synapse Analytics service](https://azure.microsoft.com/en-us/services/synapse-analytics/).

 The packages released under the Synapse name are as follow: